 The goal of web standards is for all websites to be accessible by screen readers, search engines, and other technologies that allow people with disabilities to browse the internet easily.

 If you’re website isn’t compliant, you’re not servicing your community.

 Web standards also play a key role in Search Engine Optimization (SEO).
 The more effective your website is at using web standards, the more successful it will be at ranking in search engines like Google.
 A website with good layout, content, and adherence to web standards will rank higher on Google than one without these attributes.

 6. Importance of Ongoing Support and Maintenance

 The most important factor in choosing a web design agency for your non-profit organization is to make sure that the company offers ongoing support and maintenance.
-This includes being able to provide updates, suggestions and ideas for new website or digital marketing strategies.
+This includes being able to provide updates, suggestions, and ideas for a new website or digital marketing strategies.

 If a web design agency doesn’t offer this, it sends the signal that they’re not committed to their work.